attractive Georgian market town with a history dating back

 a Thor missile base.
 Today the site is once more used for

-closing day is Wednesday although many shops do not
+and early closing day is Wednesday although many shops do not

-this any more.
+adhere to this any more.